zimoun/bempp-conda/README.md

 Note
 ----

-You should also `update` the conda environment before doing anything,
+You should also `update` all the conda system before doing anything,

 ```
     $ conda update --all